shred/kaminari/README.md

 - `watchdogThreshold`: Current watchdog threshold, see AS3935 datasheet.
 - `minimumNumberOfLightning`: Minimum number of lightnings until a lightning detected event is triggered.
 - `spikeRejection`: Current spike rejection, see AS3935 datasheet.
+- `upperDisturberThreshold`: Upper disturber per minute threshold.
+If exceeded, and auto watchdog mode is enabled, the watchdog threshold is raised.
+- `lowerDisturberThreshold`: Lower disturber per minute threshold.
+If exceeded, and auto watchdog mode is enabled, the watchdog threshold is reduced.
+- `autoWatchdogMode`: If enabled, Kaminari automatically controls the watchdog threshold depending on the number of disturber events per minute.
 - `statusLed`: If `true`, the status LED displays signal quality and detected lightnings.
 If `false`, the status LED will only display important system states (WLAN disconnected, calibration in progress) and is turned off otherwise.
 - `blueBrightness`: Maximum brightness of the blue LED indicating the noise floor level.